neoforged/Documentation/docs/datastorage/valueio.md

 `Codec`s provide a list variant for data objects via `ValueOutput#list`.
 This takes in a key and some `Codec`, returning a `ValueOutput.TypedOutputList`.
 A `TypedOutputList` is the same as `ValueOutputList`, except it operates on the data object instead of using another value access.
 Elements can be added to the list via `TypedOutputList#add`.
 Then, similarly, the list can then be read using `ValueInput#list` or `listOrEmpty`, returning a `TypedValueInput`.

 :::note
-Tha main difference between a `TypedValueOutput` / `TypedValueInput` and a `Codec#listOf` is how errors are handled.
+The main difference between a `TypedValueOutput` / `TypedValueInput` and a `Codec#listOf` is how errors are handled.
 For a `Codec#listOf`, a failed entry will result in the entire object being marked as an error `DataResult`.
 Meanwhile, a typed value access handles the error typically through a `ProblemReporter`.
-In Vanilla,  `Codec#listOf` provides more flexibility since `ProblemReporter`s are specified when creating the value access.
+In vanilla, `Codec#listOf` provides more flexibility since `ProblemReporter`s are specified when creating the value access.
 However, custom value access usage can implement either depending on the use case.
 :::

 ```java